PrivyDNS/PrivyDNS/BACKGROUND.md

 - **Authentication**: Ensures that the DNS response comes from a trusted and legitimate source.
 - **Integrity**: Guarantees the DNS query and response have not been tampered with.

-## Why Use DoT, DoH, or DNSCrypt?
+## Why Use DoT, DoH, DNSCrypt, or mTLS?

 ### 1. **Enhanced Privacy**
-All three protocols — DoT, DoH, and DNSCrypt — ensure that DNS queries are encrypted, preventing third parties from monitoring user activity.
+All four protocols — DoT, DoH, mTLS, and DNSCrypt — ensure that DNS queries are encrypted, preventing third parties from monitoring user activity.
 This protects user privacy by making it difficult for ISPs, hackers, or other entities to track websites visited by a user.

 ### 2. **Prevent DNS Spoofing and Man-in-the-Middle Attacks**
 Since DNS queries and responses are encrypted, attackers cannot easily intercept or modify DNS traffic.
 This protects against attacks such as DNS spoofing, where malicious actors inject fraudulent DNS responses.